 English Language Skills

 This course aims to strengthen and develop students' abilities in the five basics skills of English language: listening, speaking, reading, writing and grammar.
-It includes a various range of activities to deal with these skills by covering the following concepts: basic sentences patterns, grammar rules, tenses, helping sentences, answers to questions, symbols used in English, conditional sentences.
-In addition, this course will focus on the construction and use of non-complex sentences, and the comparison between attributes and circumstances.
+It includes a various range of activities to deal with these skills by covering the following concepts: basic sentences patterns, grammar rules, tenses, helping sentences, answers to questions, symbols used in English, and conditional sentences.
+In addition, this course will focus on constructing and using of a non-complex sentence, and comparing between adjectives and adverbs.

 Fundamentals of Mathematics

-This course aims to help students to manage themselves, abilities and their potential that lead to success, creativity and thinking critically.
-It enhances the acquisition and utilization of strategies, research tools and learning methods positively which benefit them to acquire, organize and recall knowledge as well as prepare and present scientific research.
+This course aims to help students to manage themselves, their abilities and their potential that lead to success, creativity and critical thinking.
+It enhances the acquisition and utilization of strategies, research tools and learning methods positively which benefit them to acquire, organize and recall knowledge as well as conducting scientific research.
 In addition, it strengthens self-learning tools, strategies, patterns and methods in effective E-learning environments.